-The unmissable stop on this magical journey to the Isle of Skye.
+The unmissable stop on this magical Isle of Skye tour from Edinburgh.
 Inspired by an ancient love story, this impressive eminence in the Trotternish Peninsula is a moment to treasure.
 Gaze out over towering basalt rocks and the green hills of one of Scotland’s most famous and beautiful rock formations.

 Named after the folds of the traditional Highland Kilt, this stunning rock formation overlooks the Mealt Falls, an incredible 50-metre waterfall which flows majestically down the cliffs into the sea.

-No adventure to the Misty Isle is complete without a visit to the Quiraing.
+No Isle of Skye tour is complete without a visit to the Quiraing.
 A stunning mountain pass and one of the greatest geological formations on earth.
 An awe-inspiring landscape of towering cliffs and plummeting valleys which will make you fall in love.

 The Fairy Glen